Saving Historical Depots

 We took inventory of other depots across the country that communities have or are in the process of being moved, restoring, and reusing as a resource for those considering similar efforts in their own community.

-The following depots that have been identified as similar in size, architecture, and/or scope of renovation.
+The following depots have been identified as similar in size, architecture, and/or scope of renovation to ours.

 Bemidji